-$^{^{3}}$ A different mechanism, whereby powerful individual players can cause unraveling of norms by refusing to honor the reputation mechanism is documented by Greif (2006) in the context of Genoan merchants and by Richman (2017) in the context of modern diamond traders.
+$^{^{3}}$ A different mechanism, whereby powerful individuals can change norms by refusing to honor the systems of punishments and rewards that sustain these norms, is documented by Greif (2006) in the context of Genoan merchants and by Richman (2017) in the context of modern diamond traders.

 4We thus focus on the consequences of Trump's election rather than its causes or determinants.
-With respect to the latter, Enke (2017) demonstrates the link between tribalistic (as opposed to universal) moral values and Trump vote at the county level, while Allcott and Gentzkow (2017) discuss the possible role of fake news.
+Relatedly, Müller and Schwarz (2019) investigates the role of social media in spreading anti-Muslim sentiment during Trump's 2016 presidential campaign, while Giani and Méon (2019) documents the effect of Trump's election on racial bias in policy attitudes outside of the United States.
+With respect to the determinants, Enke (2020) demonstrates the link between communal (as opposed to universal) moral values and Trump vote at the county level, while Allcott and Gentzkow (2017) discuss the possible role of fake news.
 Relatedly, Xiong (2017) studies the effect of the celebrity status of Ronald Reagan on his electoral support, and suggests that a similar effect may have helped Trump.
-At the same time, our focus is on causes and not consequences of changes in social norms (see Ali and Bénabou, 2016, on the latter).

-5The model is thus similar to earlier work on social image concerns and social norms (see Bénabou and Tirole, 2006, for a general framework on incentives and prosocial behavior, and Ali and Lin, 2013, for a model where ethical voters vote because they want to, while opportunistic ones vote in order to appear ethical).
-To keep the model simple and focused on our experiments, we ignore the impact of explicit incentives (as in Bénabou and Tirole, 2006), laws (Bénabou and Tirole, 2011), or learning about optimal policy (Ali and Bénabou, 2016) on behavior.
+5The model is thus similar to earlier work on social image concerns and social norms (see Bénabou and Tirole, 2006, for a general framework on incentives and prosocial behavior, and Ali and Lin, 2013, for a model where ethical agents vote because they want to, while opportunistic ones vote in order to appear ethical).
 The possibility of pooling and the resulting non-transmission of information is suggested in Morris (2001), where an advisor who is afraid of being perceived as biased ultimately avoids giving informative advice.
-Unlike all these papers, however, we do not fix a "socially desirable" action and instead have it emerge endogenously in equilibrium (as in Bernheim, 1994).